When Frictions are Fractional: Rough Noise in High-Frequency Data: Central limit theorem for variation functionals

-\brem In fact, it suffices to require $f$ be $2(N(H)+1)$-times continuously differentiable with derivatives of at most polynomial growth.
-A decomposition as in \eqref{repr:si} is standard for CLTs in high-frequency statistics.
-But here we need it for $\rho$ (instead of $\si$) as the noise process dominates the efficient price process in the limit $\Del\to0$.
-Condition \eqref{reg:cond:rho:B3} on $\si$ is satisfied if, for example, $\si$ is itself a continuous It\^o semimartingale. \erem
+\brem It suffices to require $f$ be $2(N(H)+1)$-times continuously differentiable with derivatives of at most polynomial growth.
+An assumption as in \eqref{repr:si} is standard for CLTs in high-frequency statistics.
+But here we need it for $\rho$ (instead of $\si$), as the noise process dominates the efficient price process in the limit $\Del\to0$.
+Condition \eqref{reg:cond:rho:B3} on $\si$ is satisfied if, for example, $\si$ is itself a continuous It\^o semimartingale.
+These assumptions do exclude the case of rough volatility.
+For quadratic functionals (as considered in Corollary~\ref{cor:CLT:lags} below), we conjecture that Assumption~\ref{Ass:A-1} can be relaxed to allow for rough (price and noise) volatility, if further structural assumptions are made concerning volatility of volatility (e.g., if both $\wt \rho$ and the volatility process of $\si$ are again processes of fractional type); cf.\ \cite{CHLRS23}.
+To keep the exposition simple, we do not consider such an extension here. \erem